 In my amateur opinion, here is how the end of the movie should play:

 He’s... and she’s... and the film still cuts to black as Hitchcock intended.
 But it doesn’t end.
 The black dissolves to the interior of Midge’s fifth-floor apartment as I saw in 1958.
 She’s sitting in the kitchen area, listening to the radio, but we cut out the stuff about Switzerland and the stupid fraternity pranks.
 The scene should continue from where she still looks thoughtful, and the announcer says something like, “—the authorities say he is somewhere in the south of France.
 Captain Hansen anticipates an imminent arrest there, and no trouble with extradition.
 More news at 11.
 Now stay tuned for the London Symphon—”.
 Midge hears the elevator and turns off the radio.
-Scottie enters and wanders to her window.
+Scottie enters and wanders to look out her window.
 Neither says anything.
 She pours a glass of something, and the camera follows her a bit.
 Scottie takes the glass.
 She sits at her easel, and he turns his back to the camera to look again outside.
 Fade to black.

 Some say any form of the tacked-on ending robs Vertigo of its power.
 Others say resolved endings have great power of their own, and leaving Scottie standing, staring over the tower edge like that, robs the film of a good ending.

 Hitchcock, the master of suspense, preferred to leave Scottie and the audience hanging.
 Suspense is, after all, things left in the air.
-But he was wise enough to allow an ending where the juggler grabs all the balls one by one after the last toss.
+But Hitch was also wise enough to allow an ending where the juggler grabs all the balls one by one after the last toss.
 No matter which ending you like, each is good in its own ways, and Vertigo is a masterpiece.